 My cousin Julie is the Queen of Dutch Blitz.
-If you’ve played against her, you will definitely remember.
-She is usually a sweet, warm person…until you deal those cards.
-Julie flips them and sends piles flying faster than you can say “H-h-h-hey – I was going to put my card there!”
-She finishes her round and screams BLITZ right when I am about ready to play my second card.
-BAM!
-Slaughtered again.
+Once you deal the cards, her warmth is replaced by stoic determination.
+Julie flips cards and sends piles flying faster than you can say “H-h-h-hey – I was going to put my card there!”
+She finishes her round and screams <BLITZ> right when I am about ready to play my third card.
+Boom.

-So I have been secretly practising for the quintessential rematch of Dutch Blitz for the past few decades (don’t tell her though, kay?).
-Cuz no one likes to get crushed by their baby cousin.
+I have been secretly practising for a Dutch Blitz rematch because no one likes to get crushed by their baby cousin.

 And the best thing about card games?
 The price point.
-Many card games are around the $10 mark, and have enough play value to make that a worthwhile investment.
+Many card games are under the $10 mark, and have enough play value to make that a worthwhile investment.

 This post contains affiliate links which means I may receive a small percentage if you purchase something through the link at no extra cost to yourself.
 Win-win.